aanchal-fatwani/heads-or-tails/README.md

 # heads-or-tails
-npm package to get heads or tails..
-Its simple!
+npm package to get heads or tails

 ## Install